 Cesare Valdini was standing six feet away.

 Ferrante Shipping’s chief financial officer.
-Matteo’s oldest business adviser.
-The man who had sat beside Vittoria at board meetings for eleven years and spoken in calm, careful numbers while grief did the work of trusting him.
+Matteo’s old adviser.
+The man who had sat beside Vittoria for eleven years at board meetings, speaking in careful numbers while grief did the work of trusting him.

 He gave a short, disbelieving laugh.